codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 weight: 1
 ---

-If more than one developer is contributing to a project, it is wiser to set up a team so that everyone could work on the project together.
+If more than one developer is contributing to a project, it is wiser to set up a team to work on the project together.
 Working in teams comes with some advantages:

 * One account is used to access the app repository
 * Team members can jointly configure app settings
 * Team members have access to build logs, build history and artifacts
 * Consistent build versioning

-{{<notebox>}}Note that Teams is a paid feature on Codemagic, see our [pricing page](https://codemagic.io/pricing/).
-We don't charge for UI access but count and bill for the users that contribute to team applications by triggering builds.
+{{<notebox>}}Note that Teams is a paid feature on Codemagic; see our [pricing page](https://codemagic.io/pricing/).
+We don't charge for UI access but count and bill for users who contribute to team applications by triggering builds.
 Read more about how we count users [here](./users/).{{</notebox>}}

 ## Creating a new team